marlonmisra/vehicle-tracking/README.md

 **Approach 1 - Support Vector Machine with derived features**

-I implemented the SVM using the Keras LinearSVM module.
-I also utilized GridSearchCV to test a range of C parameters.
+I implemented the SVM using the Keras LinearSVM module and utilized GridSearchCV to test a range of C parameters.
 The C parameter tells the SVM optimization how important it is to avoid misclassifying each training example.
 For large values of C, the optimization will choose a smaller-margin hyperplane if that hyperplane does a better job of classifying all the training points.
 Conversely, a small C value will cause the optimizer to look for a larger-margin separating hyperplane, even if that implies more misclassification.

 I was able to achieve an accuracy of 98.62% using C = 0.01.